dandeliondino/tile_bit_tools/README.md

 2. Expand the "Apply Terrain Template" section and choose a template
     - Filter by tags to narrow the choices
     - Built-in templates all have detailed descriptions.
 Click the `>` button to expand the text.
     - Built-in templates also come with examples you can use to experiment, or use as guides for arranging tiles in your image editor.
-Click the image icon to open their folder.
-Examples in v1.0 are all 16x16px and were adapted from [Kenney's Pixel Shmup](https://www.kenney.nl/assets/pixel-shmup).
+Click the Examples button (image icon at the top-right of the template preview image) to open their folder.
+Examples in v1.0 are all 16px x 16px and were adapted from [Kenney's Pixel Shmup](https://www.kenney.nl/assets/pixel-shmup).
 3. Assign terrains
-    - As you assign terrains, you will see a preview generate
+    - As you assign terrains, you will see a preview generate.
-    - If you want to place tiles on a empty background, leave the terrain that doesn't include the center bits empty (this is usually the last one listed)
+    - If you want to place tiles on a empty background, leave the terrain that doesn't include the center bits empty (this is usually the last one listed).
     - Missing terrains?
 Only terrain sets and terrains that match the template's terrain mode will be available to choose.
 You can choose a different template, or create a new terrain set with the correct mode.
-4. Click to apply template
+4. Click Apply Changes (no undo)
     - This cannot be undone.
 But TileBitTools makes clearing and reassigning terrain bits fast and easy.
-So do not hesitate to experiment.
+Do not hesitate to experiment.

 ### To save a template:
 1. Select tiles
 2. Expand the "Save Terrain Template" section and click "Save"
-3.
+3. Fill out the fields in the Save Terrain Template dialog:
+    - Statistics/Preview
+        - You may see one more terrain here than you expect.
+If there were any empty bits in your selected tiles, the template generator will have assigned them to an additional terrain.
+            - When applying the template, you can ignore the extra terrain and leave it blank and no terrains will be assigned to those bits.
+            - You can also use this as feature as a shortcut: skip assigning a second (or third) terrain when you paint your terrain, save the tiles as a user template, then apply the template to the same times and assign a terrain to the formerly empty bits.
+    - Name
+    - Description - optional.
+    - Custom Tags - comma-separated text that will appear in the Filter drop-down; spaces in tag names are ok.
+    - Save Folder (see: Warning Regarding Resource Files)
+        - Project Templates Folder: Templates saved here will only be available for this project.
+        - Shared Templates Folder: Templates saved here will be available for any other projects on this computer that have TileBitTools installed
+        - User Templates Folder: This option will only appear if there is a directory specified in *Project Settings -> Addons -> TileBitTools*.
+This is intended for users who want templates in a specific location, such as a subfolder of the main project or in a git repository.
+4. Click Save.
+    - If "Show User Messages" is enabled in *Project Settings -> Addons -> TileBitTools*, you will see a confirmation in the output log that includes the save path.
+    - The template should immediately be available in the Template drop-down.
+Any custom tags will appear in `Select Tag to Filter...`
+    - All user templates are automatically assigned a user tag.
+Filter by "Type: User" to see only your own custom templates in the Template drop-down.

+### To edit a user template:
+1. Select tiles
+    - Even if you are not planning to edit them, at least one normal (non-alternative) tile must be selected to open TileBitTools
+2. Select template
+    - Filter by "Type: User" to see only templates available to edit
+3. Click the Edit button (pencil icon at the top-right of the template preview image)
+4. Make changes in the Edit Terrain Template dialog
+    - Name
+    - Description
+    - Custom tags
+    - Save folder - this cannot be changed from within TileBitTools
+    - Terrain data cannot be edited.
+You can use the advanced techniques below to edit the files manually.
+But it may be easier to simply apply your template to tiles, make edits, then save as a new user template.
+If not needed, the old template can be deleted.

+#### Advanced edits
+- User templates can be moved from one user folder to another manually in the file system.
+- Terrain templates are plain-text Resource files (see: Warning Regarding Resource Files).
+You can open them in any text editor to make small changes or find-replace.
+- If you are making complex changes, you may want to extend [TemplateBitData](https://github.com/dandeliondino/tile_bit_tools/blob/main/addons/tile_bit_tools/core/template_bit_data.gd).
+It inherits [BitData](https://github.com/dandeliondino/tile_bit_tools/blob/main/addons/tile_bit_tools/core/bit_data.gd), which contains some helpful iterators and bit manipulation functions.

+*After making any changes outside of TileBitTools, go to Project Settings -> Plugins and toggle TileBitTools off and on again to reload the templates.*

+### To delete a user template:
+1. Select tiles
+2. Select template
+3. Click the Delete button (trash can icon at the top-right of the template preview image)

 ## Warning Regarding Resource Files